NewRussiaCC Logo

 Berdichev collage

 As a sneak peek into the show, you can see some stage photos.
 Tickets are online only!
-Don't forget to keep your tickets handy, either in the Eventbrite app or print out and bring them with you.
+Don't forget to keep your tickets handy, either in the Eventbrite app or print them out and bring them with you.
 Face masks must be worn.
-The show on Friday January 21 is FREE of charge.
-Register your free tickets online before the show, no tickets available at the door.
+The show on Friday, January 21 is FREE of charge.
+Register your free tickets online before the show, no tickets are available at the door.
 To implement social distancinglimiting seating will be placed.
-The theater’s layout will be changed to ensure that all attendees parties remain at least 6ft apart.
-Admission free; donations appreciated!
+The theater’s layout will be changed to ensure that all attendees' parties remain at least 6ft apart.
+Admission is free; donations are appreciated!

 Editorial article about Berdichev Show at The Spotlight News 518